raulfraile/ladybug/doc/examples.md

 # Examples

-It is possible to dump any variable, including arrays, objects and resources:
+Ladybug allows dumpling any variable, including arrays, objects and resources.
+Just provide a variable and Ladybug will take care of the rest:

 ## Simple variables